Student Disciplinary Procedure

 - Where can you see the procedure in full?

-In summary, the procedure is as follows.
 As with the School’s complaints procedures, the aim is to resolve disciplinary cases at the earliest possible stage, so not all of these stages will be necessary in every case.

 - If a report is made about you, you will be told, and kept informed throughout the process.